muratk5n/thirdwave/en/index.md

 the Contras via Iran.
 Thirty years later, the hawks in Washington wanted to topple the elected governments of Libya and Syria, crush the popular resistance in Iraq, and split up those countries on ethnic lines.
-Once again, they wanted to do this using death squads.
-So they got around Congress by having Qatar and the Saudis finance it.
+Once again, they wanted to do this using death squads...

 To set up the Sunni and Shiite death squads to fight each other in Iraq, they sent John Negroponte as Ambassador to Baghdad in 2004.
 The